 Francois Turretini (1623-1687) differs from Diodati and Vermigli in that he was not a biblical scholar but a theologian who built on the work of biblical scholars.
 Like Diodati, Turretini’s family came to Geneva from Lucca, Italy.
 After studying in Geneva, Leiden, Utrecht, and Paris, Turretini returned to Geneva and became pastor of an Italian congregation there.
 He began teaching theology at the University of Geneva in 1653.
 Turretini championed the reformed orthodoxy of the Synod of Dort against both the Arminians and the moderating tendencies of Moses Amyraut and the Academy of Saumur.
 Many praise Turretini’s use of logic and his precise theological formulations and consider him the most important reformed theologian of the 17th century.
 He is best known for his Institutio Theologiae Elencticae (Institutes of Elenctic Theology), published in three parts between 1679 and 1685.
 This work was widely used as a textbook.
 Its original Latin version was still being used as a text at Princeton Seminary two hundred years after Turretini died, and an English translation is still in print today.
 As elenctic theology, Turretini’s discussions enter into debate (polemics) with other positions in order to demonstrate the superiority of the reformed position.
 I thank my friend Steve Spencer of North Park University for help with this brief sketch of Turretini.

 Roman Catholics were also involved in Bible translation into vernacular Italian.
-Nicolo Malermi’s translation from the Vulgate was done in 1470.
+Nicolo Malermi’s translation from the Vulgate was published in 1471.
 Antonio Brucioli‘s Bible appeared in 1532.
 The Old Testament was based on the Vulgate; the New Testament on Erasmus’ Greek NT.
 Brucioli was sympathetic to the reformation, yet he never left the Roman Catholic Church.
 He was tried for his reformist views and forced to recant.
 In 1559 his Bible was put on the index of prohibited books by Pope Paul IV, who banned vernacular Bibles not approved by the local bishop.
 Later, Pope Benedict XIV encouraged the work of Antonio Martini, whose Bible translation was complete by 1781.
 Much more recently, the CEI version (Versione Conferenza Episcopale Italiana) appeared in 1971.

 Roman Catholic and Protestant Views of the Bible